simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-a-secure-wifi-network/index.en.md

 ## Change Default Router Login Credentials

 When you set up a new router, it often comes with default login credentials.
 These default usernames and passwords are widely known, making it easier for attackers to gain access to your router's settings.
 It's important to **change the default router login credentials** to unique and strong ones.
 Choose a complex password that includes a combination of letters, numbers, and special characters.
-Additionally, change the default username if possible.
+Also, change the default username if possible.
 This step adds an extra layer of security to your Wi-Fi network.

 ______